Exploring Kakadu National Park

 Why 3 day Tour for exploring Kakadu National Park

 I am not a tour person and I will never be one!
 Therefore I am very choosy when it comes to booking a tour.
 This time for my Kakadu Trip I wanted something different from the average tours and was lucky to find one that suited my expectations.
 What I check when booking a tour is the itinerary with the things to see and the main activities as well as the number of participants which is in my opinon very important.
 The 3days Kakadu Trip was focussed on natural attractions, a cruise, some hiking and swimming activities, camping, and also a touch of aboriginal cultural insight.
 The mix was very much promising a good tour.

-Here below you can see what I did on a 3 day Kakadu Tour.
+What I did on a my 3 day Kakadu National Park Tour

 - Fogg Dam these vast flood plains are a place for a sensorial experience.
 The magic of the colours from green to blue blending into a concert of harmonious nuances.
 A great place for admiring native australian birds.
 From Fogg Damm we drove farther to reach the Cooroboore Billabong for a River Cruise.
 This is a true paradise for spotting a variety of native and unique birds, kangaroos and crocodiles while sitting on the boat and moving calmly on the waters.
 The Corroboree Billabong Cruise was the highlight of the first day of my kakadu trip.